ichbindev/QuestionsForMe/README.md

 What is your least favorite part of working here?

 What is something about this company that is different from anywhere else you've worked?

+How does this company make money?
+Are you profitable?